-- 14.5.1.
+14.5.1.
 WPRA Roping Circuit point cutoff will be as late as possible in the year, yet allowing sufficient time to audit winnings; and is set at the sole discretion of the WPRA Board of Directors.
-Such cutoff date shall be published on the WPRA website and in the Official Publication at least four (4) months in advance. - 14.5.2.
-WPRA members only may compete at WPRA World Finals. - 14.5.3.
-Winnings from short go round or finals at rodeos, or from added TV money, will be included in the audit. - 14.5.4.
-Only contestants who are money earners will be allowed to qualify and compete at the WPRA World Finals, subject to the rules immediately following. - 14.5.5.
+Such cutoff date shall be published on the WPRA website and in the Official Publication at least four (4) months in advance.

+14.5.2.
+WPRA members only may compete at WPRA World Finals.

+14.5.3.
+Winnings from short go round or finals at rodeos, or from added TV money, will be included in the audit.

+14.5.4.
+Only contestants who are money earners will be allowed to qualify and compete at the WPRA World Finals, subject to the rules immediately following.

+14.5.5.
 Non-money earners will be allowed to compete per Board's approval only if there are not enough contestants to fill the top fifteen (15) contestants plus top five (5) per circuit.

 14.5.6.
 The Top 15 Contestants in World Standings ranking, and the Top 5 Contestants in each Circuit in Standings ranking, in each of the four standard roping (TR x 2, Td-Cr, BAW) events will be eligible to compete in the WPRA World Finals Rodeo.
 If a contestant is qualified in both the Top 15 of the World Standings and in the Top 5 of her designated Circuit, then the next ranked qualifier in her Circuit will be eligible to compete at the Finals.
 If a timed event does not have enough qualifiers to fill all positions at the Finals, then that particular event will only host down to the number of qualifiers who are eligible to attend the Finals.
 In this case, qualifiers shall not be less than 80 contestants.

-- 14.5.7.
+14.5.7.
 Eligibility: Top 15 in Calf Roping, Breakaway and Team roping plus top 5 per circuit are eligible and will fill World Finals entries first.
+A team roping contestant will be allowed to qualify on both ends, if in the top 15 or Top 5 in her designated Circuit.
+Partners may be chosen from current year or new competition year's members.
 Team roping partners are not required to have money won to enter with top 15 or top 5.
 If circuit entries don't fill, wild card entries consisting of remaining money earners, non-money winners and the next year's new members, will be allowed to enter and compete.
-New next year members may maintain their rookie status if first year members. - 14.5.8.
+New next year members may maintain their rookie status if first year members

+14.5.8.
 A barrel race at the World Finals will be designated to count for the All Around Cowgirl.
 A system to allow equitable points for the all-around will be determined.
-The race will demonstrate equal added money, or at least equal point awards to be equitable with the roping events if added money and entry fees are different. - 14.5.9.
+The race will demonstrate equal added money, or at least equal point awards to be equitable with the roping events if added money and entry fees are different.

+14.5.9.
 WPRA Board of Directors may also invite WPRA Roping qualifiers from outside the established circuits, including but not limited to Canada, Europe, or others, to compete at the World Finals in any of the WPRA standard events at its sole discretion.